This days sales outstanding calculator can be used to calculate the average number of days credit a business is giving to its customers.

 - Enter the sales.
 This is the value of sales taken from the annual accounts or management accounts.

 - Enter the period.
 This is number of days in the period, for annual accounts 365 days is used.
-The days sales outstanding calculator calculates the average daily sales for the period.
+The days sales calculator calculates the average daily sales for the period.

 - Enter the accounts receivable.
 This is the accounts receivable (debtors) taken from the balance sheet of the accounts.
 If opening and closing balances are available, then the average accounts receivable balance can be used.
 The days sales outstanding calculator calculates the average days sales outstanding.

-Days Sales Outstanding Calculator Download
+DSO Calculator Download

 The days sales outstanding figure calculated by this template can be used as one of the inputs for our Financial Projections Template, which provides the financial section for a business plan.